primaryobjects/json-to-sqlite/README.md

 ### Multiple Named Table Format

-This results in an sqlite database containing two tables with the names "table1" and "table2".
+This results in two tables with the names "table1" and "table2".

 ```json
 [